GHGlitch/glitch-warehouse/README.md

 # glitch-warehouse
-Level -1 | Ragdoll Crash Test Facility @ WYSIWYG Low Grade Factory
+Ragdoll Crash Test Facility @ WYSIWYG Low Grade Factory

 Welcome to the ultimate Ragdoll Crash Test Facility.
 Here we will create and test our Ragdolls before sending them into production.